pawelll3/Interact/README.md

 ## Requirements
 - Microsoft Edge web-browser installed (needed for web-scraping)
 - All files from (http://ddinter.scbdd.com/download/) downloaded and placed in bin/debug/

+## Notes
+If after cloning the repository and clicking "MORE INFO" button MessageBox shows
+- Check your internet connection
+- Ceck if Microsoft Edge is installed
+- Check for selenium-manager file in bin/debug if it's not present it must be added manually!